augcog/OpenARK/documentation/windows-buid-inst.md

 **Setting up the Intel Realsense D435i:**

 1. Follow the instructions here: https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_windows.md to install librealsense.
-Bet sure to follow the “Enabling metadata on Windows” section as the timestamps coming from the device will be incorrect without it. (!!! remember to reset the git repo to commit ba7c2d9cd59fb1618b9dc634cff7fa6349ce8bad)
+Bet sure to follow the “Enabling metadata on Windows” section as the timestamps coming from the device will be incorrect without it. (**remember to reset the git repo to commit ba7c2d9cd59fb1618b9dc634cff7fa6349ce8bad**)

 2. Update the device firmware using the windows firmware update tool: https://downloadcenter.intel.com/download/27514/Windows-Device-Firmware-Update-Tool-for-Intel-RealSense-D400-Product-Family

 3. Using the “realsense-viewer” tool (located in build/tools/realsense-viewer), ensure that all sensors are able to stream data.

-**Building OpenARK:
+**Building OpenARK:**

-**

 1. Open a VS2015 x64 Native Tools Command Prompt